TEF

 Of goods under QRs

 Consumer goods effectively banned.
 Essential imports monopolised by state agencies.
-No MNCs.
+No multinational corporate bodies.
 No intercompany structures.
 No characterisation questions.

 Tariff profile — pre-1991